-I am neither bragging nor complaining when I say that I can be comfortably in the pine trees in less than half an hour and deep in the back country in less than three.
+I can be comfortably in the pine trees in less than half an hour and deep in the back country in less than three.
 Probably two if I pack quickly.

 Now that I know my risk of death by anaphylaxis though, particularly by wasp or bee stings, I am a little more hesitant to go too far from home.
 Or, rather, I should say I am reluctant to go too far from an ER where I have a better chance of survival in case my trusty epipens fail me.

 With summer on the horizon, and with our shared love of outdoor summer adventures both on land and sea, I am now reconsidering my “safe range” of how far I will go and still feel comfortable enough to enjoy myself.

 I mean, I can’t imagine never going back out on the lake and waking up to this view:

 Or camping a few dozen miles up the road where I wake up to this view:

 Again, I’m not bragging, well, okay, maybe a little.
 But can you blame me?!
 We live where people pay thousands of dollars to come from all around the world to wonder at the beauty of nature and it’s all ours for just the cost of groceries and gas for the toys.

 We live in paradise (to us) and I feel like I am missing out by sitting here staring out the window at my neighbor’s pine trees.
 The ones that block the view of the tippy-tops of the Tetons which were visible when we moved here 10 years ago.
 Now I just see pine trees almost mocking me, since I haven’t really left the house much in the last couple of years due to my faulty mast cells.